 I believe!
 Help my unbelief!
 I wish those words — those polar opposite words — weren’t reflective of my own experience with faith.
 How can both be true?
 The footnote in my Bible says, “Since faith is never perfect, belief and unbelief are often mixed.”
-I find that comforting to my schizophrenic spirit.
+I find that comforting to my conflicting spirit.

 When the father, described in Mark 9, came to Jesus on behalf of his demon-possessed son, he asked him for the help Jesus’ disciples had been unable to deliver.
 The disciples appeared to be as baffled as the father over their lack of power.
 They asked Jesus what went wrong.
 His answer was simple: “This kind can come out only by prayer” (Mark 9:29).
 Isn’t that what they were doing?
 Evidently, their faith needed some adjustment.